The 3 Best Espresso Beans for 2022 (and 23 More!)

 Coffee Bean Direct Italian Roast Espresso

-These beans have a toasted, honey aroma and a smoky flavor with notes of molasses and cocoa.
-They are sourced from India and South America.
+Discover beans with a warm, honey scent and a rich, smoky taste featuring hints of molasses and chocolate, all hailing from India and South America.

 Intelligentsia Black Cat Analog Espresso